sasq64/chipmachine/MANUAL.md

 * Install the player and start it (''chipmachine'')
 * Begin typing parts of a song and/or composer.
 * Press Enter to play the selected match.
+* Press TAB to toggle command screen to see what else you can do.

 ## SHORTCUTS